ArthurSonzogni/OpenGL_CMake_Skeleton/README.md

 git submodules :
 ================

-This project use git submodules system.
+This project use the git submodules system.
 To clone this repository you must add the --recursive option.
 * git clone git@github.com:ArthurSonzogni/OpenGL_CMake_Skeleton.git **--recursive**